Set Current Location

 This Potomac River island is an apt memorial to the conservation-minded Teddy Roosevelt, the nation's 26th president.
 The 88-acre wildlife refuge can be explored along winding footpaths.
 In a clearing at the island's center stands a 22-foot bronze statue of Roosevelt, accompanied by inscriptions of his eloquent thoughts on nature and conservation.
 Access the island from Virginia via George Washington Memorial Parkway.
 A pedestrian bridge connects the island to a parking lot on the Virginia shoreline.

 The International Spy Museum provides a unique glimpse into the innovative world of espionage and its impact throughout history and present day.
 The state of the art exhibits includes artifacts and spy stories from all over the world.
-The museum showcases espionage artifacts from the 21st century to up until the Greek empire.
+The museum showcases espionage artifacts from the 21st century to as far back as the Greek empire.
 Visitors can also be a part of a movie setup and play the part of a spy, by solving puzzles and overcoming obstacles.
 During your visit to the museum, you'll adopt a cover identity and then lead into the briefing room to learn about the life of a spy.
+Highly interactive, informative and fun, a visit to this museum is well worth the price.